 '''

-<component>/src/main/resources/META-INF/spring.factories
+<component>/src/main/resources/META-

+INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports

 '''

 '''

-org.spring framework.boot.autoconfigure.
-Enable Auto Configuration = org.apache.syncope.cust\\ om.config.
-Something Configuration
+org.apache.syncope.custom.config.SomethingConfiguration

 '''

 What if you needed to override the definition of a Syncope-provided bean and replace it entirely with your own?

 Most component/bean definitions are registered with some form of @Conditional tag that indicates to the bootstrapping process to ignore their creation, if a bean definition with the same id is already defined.
 This means you can create your own configuration class, register it and the design a @Bean definition only to have the context utilize yours rather than what ships with Syncope by default.